CalfCrusher/JavaAndroidReverseShell/README.md

 ## On Attacker machine - Linux for example -
 ### (you need android sdk installed and build-tools also)

-#### Compile Java source code in bytecode (if fails for "class error not supported", change the release!)
+#### Compile Java source code to bytecode (if fails for "class error not supported", change the release!)
 `javac --release 17 AndroidReverseShell.java`

 #### Convert to DEX format